 The Best Gaming Keyboard of 2021 to Fit Every Lifestyle

-Gaming keyboards can be purchased for anywhere around $60 to $200.
-Lower end boards will have fewer features and often worse switches.
+Gaming keyboards can be purchased for anywhere from around $60 to $200.
+Lower-end boards will have fewer features and often worse switches.
 On the upper end, keyboards can feature more responsive switches and better lighting options.
 A better keyboard can have a material impact on your ability to win games, so it is often worth the investment.

 The Razer Huntsman is the best overall gaming keyboard on this list.
-It comes in a full size keyboard form factor and features unique optical switches, which use light to activate the keystrokes for maximum precision.
+It comes in a full-size keyboard form factor and features unique optical switches, which use light to activate the keystrokes for maximum precision.
 This is a perfect feature for a gaming keyboard, where precision and speed often determine whether you succeed or fail.
-On top of working great, Razer’s optical switches also provide a satisfying “clicky” tactile feedback which imitates a mechanical board.
+On top of working great, Razer’s optical switches also provide a satisfying “clicky” tactile feedback that imitates a mechanical board.

 As far as aesthetics go, the Razer Huntsman is backlit with fully customizable RGB lighting.
 You can use the Razer Chroma lighting effects through Razer Synapse which can also integrate with over 150 games.

 You can store up to five control profiles on the board itself, and store even more profiles if you choose to use Razer’s hybrid cloud storage.
 This board itself is made out of aluminum and has an excellent build quality which should last for many years.
 Should you have any issues with it, though, it also comes with a two-year warranty.
 The Huntsmen is one of the best commercially available gaming keyboards and is a perfect next keyboard for most gamers.